How do you end up with a dirty water heater tank?

-Over time, your gas water heater can get dirty in one of two ways.
-First, sediment or minerals may buildup in your tank and leave behind grime or dirt.
-Second, your water tank may corrode and become rusty.
+You may be dealing with a dirty water heater tank for one of two reasons.
+First, minerals or sediment buildup in your tank can leave behind grime or dirt.
+Second, your tank can corrode, leaving you with a rusty water heater.
 It may be unpleasant, but both of these causes are normal.

 How to check for a dirty water heater tank